-I submitted several early versions of chapters from this work to ResearchGate.com in 2017.
-Chapter 1, = “The Biblical Origins of Israel: Fact or Fiction,” now has more than 9,000 reads.
-Several other chapters, combined with chapter 1, have approximately 20,000 reads.
-I also uploaded a reprint of a JETS article (on the Merenptah Stele) to Academia.edu in 2020.
-That submission now has 1,350 reads with the same readership analytics.
+I submitted several early versions of chapters from this work to ResearchGate.com in 2017; they now have about 30,000 reads.
+I also uploaded a reprint of a JETS article on the Merenptah Stele to Academia.edu in 2020; it now has 1,350 reads.
 These readers are either academics (faculty and students) or highly educated professionals in unrelated fields; they are located worldwide.
 These numbers indicate wide and continuing interest in Israel’s origins among scholars and educated professionals—the primary audience.
 An untested but likely audience for this work will be those interested in apologetics since this study presents the case for biblical historicity in the early books of the Old Testament.

 In my own experience in seminary, I would have profited immensely from the insights in this book.
 I could have been spared decades of conflict and uncertainty about the biblical foundation of my faith.
 I can visualize this book as a standard text in Old Testament studies in conservative Bible colleges and seminaries.